Board of Funeral Directors

-Upon written request from the licensee explaining the circumstances, the Board may grant an exemption or waiver in cases of certified illness or undue hardship.
+Only upon a written request from the licensee explaining the circumstances, will the Board consider granting an exemption or waiver in cases of certified illness or undue hardship.
 The written request must be received prior to the March 31st renewal date.

 What if I am now retired and do not want to obtain continuing education hours but don’t want to give up my license?

-You may request an inactive license from the Board, beginning with the renewal of March 31, 2004.
+You may request an inactive license from the Board, during the renewal cycle ending on March 31st.
 It is important to note that holding an inactive license does not authorize anyone to engage in the practice of funeral service in Virginia.
 If you intend to practice at all in Virginia, even on a part-time or non-compensatory basis, you must retain your active license.